binary-cube/dot-array/README.md

-# DotArray - :sailboat: Sail through array using the dot notation
+# DotArray - Sail through array using the dot notation

 <p align="center">~ Enjoy your :coffee: ~</p>